TRAVEL DOCUMENT UPDATE:

 - 1951 UN Convention Travel Document – valid up to 10 Years

 - 1954 Convention Travel Document – valid up to 10 years

 - For the issue of a Travel Document to children under 5 years of age, valid up to 5 years

 - For the issue of a Travel Document to children aged 5 to 17 years of age, valid up to 10 years

 - Validity of all Travel Documents in this category will be restricted to generally coincide with the expiry date of your Certificate of Registration (GNIB Card)

 Further information regarding travel documents

-- Only persons granted a declaration pursuant to The European Communities (Eligibility for Protection) Regulations 2006 (SI 518 of 2006) are entitled to a Travel Document recognising them as such a person.
+Only persons and/or their family dependants granted a declaration pursuant to Regulation 24 of the European Union (Subsidiary Protection) Regulations 2013 who do not possess or are unable to procure a national passport may be issued with an Irish Travel Document recognising them as such a person.

 Travel Document Unit

 Applications/enquiries can be posted to the following address: